top of page

 This fit, adventurous, previously healthy man was first diagnosed with osteoporosis in January 2020.
 This was a shock in itself, even though he was 87.

 But what did I know?
 Nothing, it turned out.
 Nothing.
-And when I saw that there was something, more than something we could do to at least mitigate it, and that something involved diet, I was, in spite of disliking cooking and having no real interest in nutrition, immediately able to plunge straight into what turned out to be a world of beauty!
+And when I saw that there was something, more than something, we could do to at least mitigate it, and that something involved diet, I was, in spite of disliking cooking and having until then no interest in nutrition, immediately able to plunge straight into what turned out to be a world of beauty!

 Because it is beautiful!
-The understanding I gained, that each and every component of the food we eat can feed, strengthen and renew each cell, the entire the structure of our bodies and that it can also poison and bring degeneration to those same cells, that same body, was miraculous to me!
+The understanding I gained, that each and every component of the food we eat can either feed, strengthen and renew each cell, the entire structure of our bodies or it can poison and bring degeneration to those same cells, that same body, was miraculous to me!

 This image shows a single cell, magnified umpteen times.
 An awe-inspiring thing of beauty!